 Ghee – 1 Tbsp (you can use more :-))

 Cashew nuts- 2 Tbsp

-- Can sprinkle milk and add few coconut pieces too but has to be consumed within 2 days.
+- Can sprinkle milk and add few coconut pieces or shredded coconut fried in ghee too but has to be consumed within 2 days.

 - The above preparation with honey can be kept in room temp for 4-5 Days.